open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 There is a simple test for trace incompleteness, but it is a one-way test and does not detect when child spans are uncollected.
-One way to avoid producing incomplete traces is to avoid configuring non-power-of-two sampling probabilities for non-root spans, because completeness is not guaranteed for non-power-of-two sampling probabilities.
+One way to avoid producing incomplete traces is to avoid configuring TraceIdRatioBased Samplers for non-root spans (i.e., always use ParentBased Samplers).

-##### Recommendation: use non-descending power-of-two probabilities
+##### Recommendation: use non-descending probabilities

-Complete subtraces will be produced when the sequence of sampling probabilities from the root of a trace to its leaves consists of non-descending powers of two.
-To ensure complete sub-traces are produced, child samplers SHOULD be configured with a power-of-two probability greater than or equal to the parent span's sampling probability.
+Complete subtraces will be produced when the sequence of sampling probabilities from the root of a trace to its leaves consists of non-descending.
+To ensure complete sub-traces are produced, child samplers SHOULD be configured with a probability greater than or equal to the parent span's sampling probability.

 #### Trace producer: correctness